A variational quantum algorithm for the Feynman-Kac formula: Numerical experiments

 \subsection{VarQITE vs forward Euler vs Monte Carlo in computational basis}

-Although we are dealing with a three-dimensional problem, it is instructive to plot the amplitudes in the computational basis.
-The parameters are set to $dx=dy=1$ as well as $dt=0.01$ and correlation $\rho=\tfrac{1}{3}$.
-The number of evolutions is $N_T=100$.
-We use six qubits in the ansatz with twelve parameterized gates and $\alpha(t) = \theta_{13}(t)$ as the norm encoder variable.
+Although we are dealing with the three-dimensional problem in \eqref{ourPDE}, it is instructive to plot the amplitudes in the computational basis.
+The parameters are set to $dx=dy=1$ as well as $dt=0.001$.
+The number of evolutions is $N_T=1000$.
+We first use six qubits in the ansatz with twelve parameterized gates, i.e. $n=1$, and $\alpha(t) = \theta_{13}(t)$ as the norm encoder variable.
+With a circuit of six qubits and $n=3$ layers, we have $\alpha(t)= \theta_{25}(t)$ as norm encoder.
+Then we use eight qubits with $n=5$ layers and $\alpha(t)= \theta_{41}(t)$ as the norm enconder variable.